iMUngHee/Simch/fake_blog/README.md

-# Unghee.dev
+# Fake-Blog for project

-## This project is to make my own BLOG.
+## This project is to make FAKE BLOG.

 ### With NextJS, TailwindCSS and Ect...